tvm-contest/devex/README.md

 `SubscribeMultisig` - Custom `SafeMultisig` that supports `Subscription` contract to be used as an escrow.

-At any given moment of time all entities (except 0000) don't keep any money except the minimal reserved one (0.01 TON in this MVP).
+At any given moment of time all entities (except `Service` owner's wallet and user's wallet) don't keep any money except the minimal reserved one (0.01 TON in this MVP).

 ## MVP limitations